FAQ

 How do I write a copyright notice to put in my ebook?

-As for the "script" used to make your copyright notice, you can follow what other authors do in their books or check out the sample in Smashwords Style Guide or just about anywhere.
-They're all fairly standard.
+As for the "script" used to make your copyright notice, you can follow what other authors do in their books or check out the wording on any copyright page in an ebook or print book.

 Do I have to pay for a copyright?